 “My poster was based around the idea of ‘bottling up your emotions’ and not talking to someone about how you feel.
 I believe that if you start encouraging the idea that talking to someone about how you feel is good at a young age, then it helps beat the stigma when those children become teenagers and adults.”

-Isabel, Age 15, National Youth Board Member at The Diana Award
+Theo, Age 15, National Youth Board Member at The Diana Award

 “In many primary schools, they promote physical well-being more than they do mental well-being.
 For example, most of us are taught how important eating our five-a-day is and how the well-being plate is essential.
 So, I thought that it would be a good idea to make a well-being plate but for mental health.
 The wheel in the brain states essential things that primary school children need to do in order to maintain a positive mindset.
 All segments are equal as everything stated is just as important as each other.
 The hands and emojis are relatable things that primary school children encounter on a daily basis so I thought that it would make it fun and engaging to look at.”